You ain't nothin' but a great biopic

-The King of Rock and Roll deserves better than a film biopic.
-It’s not that Elvis Aaron Presley is an especially moral person, or even especially interesting as a human.
+The King of Rock and Roll deserves better than a film biopic.“Deserve” might not be the right word: Elvis Aaron Presley is not an especially admirable person, or even especially interesting as a human.
 But Elvis, as a symbolic force, is one of the most important American cultural phenomena of the 20th century.
 He embodies so many core American ideas that would be impenetrable in an ordinary biopic.
+He requires something better than ordinary to do him justice.

 Thankfully, Elvis is no ordinary biopic.
 It is a piece of myth-making rock-and-roll opera.
 There’s a slight irony that it took an Australian to tell this quintessentially American story right: Baz Luhrmann dials his maximalist instincts up to 11.
 He finds in rock and roll a series of contradictions at which Elvis is the fulcrum: It’s Black music made for white people; it’s pure sex and an expression of the divine; it’s calculated presentation and raw instincts; it’s a carnival act and a higher calling.
-Rock and roll is everything, all at once, ready to be exploited by the Colonel Tom Parkers of the world.
+Rock and roll is everything, everywhere, all at once, ready to be exploited by the Colonel Tom Parkers of the world.

 Luhrmann is fully up to the task of tackling these ideas in huge strokes.
 In some ways, this feels like a Zack Snyder superhero movie, but instead of Superman, we have The King.
 Luhrmann frames Austin Butler like a Greek statue, an Adonis from Memphis, in sharp poses and compositions.
 All of Luhrmann’s long-standing visual fascinations linger here: fast cuts and zooms, swooping cameras, glittering lights and swishing fabrics, color tints, embellishments like captions and mattes, intercutting between semi-related topics for dramatic impact, etc. These tools are put to great use: the larger-than-life American legend meets the larger-than-life filmmaker.

-Musically, too, this is pure Luhrmann: Remixed, glossy versions of Elvis’s recordings accompany a dramatic score as well as plenty of modern tracks for flavor.
+Musically, too, this is pure Luhrmann: Remixed, glossy versions of Elvis’s recordings accompany a dramatic score as well as plenty of anachronistic modern tracks for flavor.